To Love Ru

 To Love Ru (る, Toraburu) is a Japanese manga series written by Saki Hasemi and illustrated by Kentaro Yabuki.
 The manga was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from April 2006 to August 2009, and the chapters collected into 18 tankōbon volumes.
-It chronicles the life of high school student Rito Yuuki after he meets and accidentally gets engaged to the alien princess Lala Satalin Deviluke.
-The title, Toraburu, is a pun on the English loan words toraburu ("trouble") and rabu ("love"), referencing the harem aspect of the series.
+It follows high school student Rito Yuuki after he becomes accidentally engaged to Lala Satalin Deviluke, a runaway alien princess, leading to chaotic encounters with human and alien girls while facing threats from her would-be suitors.
+The title is a pun on the English loan words toraburu ("trouble") and rabu ("love"), referencing the harem aspect of the series.
 To Love Ru is noted for its fan service, with Hasemi and Yabuki admitting that they tested the boundaries of what would be allowed in a shōnen manga.

 A drama CD was released in February 2008, featuring an original story along with character songs.
 Following a 26-episode anime television series adaptation that aired in Japan in 2008, Xebec produced six original video animation episodes and a 12-episode second season, titled Motto To Love Ru, between 2009 and 2010.
 Four video games have been released for various platforms.

 A continuation of the manga called To Love Ru Darkness (る ダークネス, Toraburu Dākunesu) was serialized in Shueisha's Jump Square magazine from October 2010 to March 2017, and the chapters collected into 18 tankōbon volumes.
 Between 2012 and 2017, Xebec produced 10 OVA episodes and 26 anime television series episodes based on To Love Ru Darkness.
 The To Love Ru and To Love Ru Darkness manga series have over 16 million copies in circulation.